digital-bacon/two-player-math-game/planning.md

   - score(player)
   - to_s

+**Player**

+Stores information on a player, and handles player life.

+- Properties: :name, :initial_life, :life
+- Initialized with: none
+- Methods:
+  - alive?
+  - lose_a_life
+  - to_s

 **Question**

+Creates and stores a random math question, and handles answer validation.

-- Properties: :ask, :number_1, :number_2, :answer
+- Properties: :number_1, :number_2, :answer
 - Initialized with: none
+- Methods:
+  - correct?,
+  - give_question,
-- Public methods: ask, correct?, to_s
+  - to_s